Fred R. Harris: United States Senator

-During his Senate term, Harris also served briefly as chairman of the Democratic National Committee, preceded and succeeded in that position by Larry O'Brien.
-Harris was one of the final two candidates considered by Vice President and presidential nominee Hubert Humphrey to be the Democratic Party's nominee for Vice President of the United States in 1968; Humphrey chose Senator Edmund Muskie of Maine because of Harris's young age of 37.
+Harris briefly chaired the Democratic National Committee, preceded and succeeded in that position by Larry O'Brien.
+He was one of the final two candidates presidential nominee Hubert Humphrey considered as his running mate in 1968; Humphrey chose U.S. Senator Edmund Muskie because of Harris's young age of 37.
 According to O'Brien, Humphrey vacillated between the two until finally choosing Muskie at the last minute.
 Harris broke with Johnson and Humphrey over the Vietnam War.

-In 1970, Harris was a major player in the successful legislation to restore to the inhabitants of the Taos Pueblo 48,000 ac (19,425 ha) of mountain land that had been taken by President Theodore Roosevelt and designated as the Carson National Forest early in the 20th century.
+In 1970, Harris was a major player in the legislation to restore to the inhabitants of the Taos Pueblo 48,000 ac (19,425 ha) of mountain land that President Theodore Roosevelt had taken and designated as the Carson National Forest early in the 20th century.
 The struggle was particularly emotive since this return of Taos land included Blue Lake, which the Pueblo consider sacred.
-To pass the bill, Harris forged a bipartisan alliance with President Richard Nixon, from whom Harris was sharply divided on numerous other issues, notably the Vietnam War.
-In doing so, he had to overcome powerful fellow Democratic Senators Clinton Presba Anderson and Henry M. Jackson, who firmly opposed returning the land.
+To pass the bill, Harris forged a bipartisan alliance with President Richard Nixon, with whom Harris sharply disagreed on numerous other issues, notably the Vietnam War.
+In doing so, he had to overcome powerful fellow Democratic Senators Clinton Anderson and Henry M. Jackson, who firmly opposed returning the land.
 As recounted by Harris's wife, LaDonna, who was actively involved in the struggle, when the bill finally passed and came up to be signed by the president, Nixon looked up and said, "I can't believe I'm signing a bill that was sponsored by Fred Harris."

-In 1971, Harris was the only senator to vote against confirmation of Lewis F. Powell, Jr. as associate justice of the United States Supreme Court.
+In 1971, Harris was the only senator to vote against confirming Lewis F. Powell Jr. as Associate Justice of the Supreme Court of the United States.
 He opposed Powell because he considered him elitist and to have a weak record on civil rights.
+Harris and J. William Fulbright were the only two Southern senators to vote not to confirm Justice William Rehnquist.

-Harris also called for the abolition of the Interstate Commerce Commission.
+Harris called for the abolition of the Interstate Commerce Commission.

+The New Populism

+In 1973, Harris published The New Populism, a book that articulates a political philosophy centered on economic decentralization and skepticism toward concentrated power in both the public and private sectors.
+He criticized the size and influence of major institutions, including government agencies, corporations, and labor unions.
+Among his policy proposals were eliminating subsidies for affluent students and wealthy farmers, a negative income tax and a land value tax, and creating a modern Homestead Act.
+Harris advocated employee ownership of corporations, tax reform to close loopholes benefiting high earners, and stronger antitrust enforcement to dismantle large companies and promote competition.
+He also called for public ownership of monopolies in sectors lacking competition and proposed bringing the Federal Reserve under full public ownership.
+Additionally, Harris was critical of regulatory bodies such as the Interstate Commerce Commission and Civil Aeronautics Board, which he viewed as serving entrenched interests rather than the public good.